Adonis Gay Holiday

 Then, in Wellington, our harbor front hotel gives us quick access to an immersive tour into the culture and treasures of the native Maori and the city’s café culture.
 We will explore hidden culinary treasures and artistic personalities on a walking tour of the city center.

-Then in Queenstown, we find ourselves on an immense glacial lake surrounded by Lord of the Rings landscapes.
-The great expanse of this rugged landscape is revealed on our short flight to Milford Sound, where we cruise out to the Tasman Sea and back, getting sprayed by epic waterfalls as we pass nearby.
-We return to Queenstown to relax and celebrate the wonders of New Zealand all while soaking up some of the most beautiful landscapes in the world!
+Flying south, we begin our exploration of the Southern Alps while in Wanaka.
+The great expanse of this rugged, mountainous landscape is revealed on our short flight to Milford Sound, a majestic fjord where we cruise out to the Tasman Sea and back, spotting for seals and perhaps dolphins while getting sprayed by epic waterfalls as we pass under towering cliffs.

 New Zealand gay adventure